There has been a plethora of research coming out of schools that deals with who gets better grades, in what situations, what contexts and so forth.

 How Beliefs About Intelligence Affect Outcome

 Research on how junior high school students’ beliefs about intelligence affect their math grades found that those who believed that intelligence can be developed performed better than those who believed intelligence is fixed.
-The findings come from two studies conducted by researchers at Columbia University and Stanford University, and are published in the January/February 2007 issue of the journal Child Development.
+The findings come from two studies conducted by researchers at Columbia University and Stanford University, The Journal of Child Development.

 What Happens When Students Believe Intelligence is ‘Fixed’?